skum156/skum156-d3rm/README.md

-# D3RM : A Discrete Denoising Diffusion Refinement Model for Piano Transcription
+# D3RM : A Discrete Denoising Diffusion Refinement Model for Piano Transcription (ICASSP 2025)

 Regarding the reproducement of the paper, please let me know your concerns and feel free to comment them in the `Issues` part.